 Pre-Existing Condition Limitations

-Pet insurance cannot cover conditions that existed before coverage began or were diagnosed during waiting periods.
-For senior pets, this means any documented health issues become exclusions.
-However, Spot Pet Insurance may provide coverage for curable conditions that are treatment and symptom-free for 180 days.
+Pet insurance typically cannot help cover conditions that existed before coverage began or were diagnosed during waiting periods.
+For senior pets, this means any documented health issues may become exclusions.
+However, Spot Pet Insurance plans may provide coverage for cured and curable conditions that are treatment and symptom-free for 180 days.

 This makes enrolling pets earlier in life advantageous.
 A dog insured at age 2 who develops arthritis at age 10 would have coverage for that condition.
 A dog enrolled at age 10 with existing arthritis would not.